 What is Big Data Testing?

 Big data testing is a process of testing data for quality and integrity so it can be processed to generate accurate insights.
-As capital markets increasingly leverage big data to improve revenue, reduce costs and address regulatory reforms, the ability to validate varied sources of data can be a game-changer.
+As digital transformation in capital markets increasingly leverage big data applications to improve revenue, reduce costs and address regulatory reforms, the ability to validate varied sources of data can be a game-changer.

 Traditional tools cannot efficiently process large data sets.